 Design plays a huge role in our lives.
 The goal of today’s designers, architects, and contractors is to go beyond creating buildings that are sustainable and energy efficient, and to work with the occupants to design spaces that help make them more efficient, productive, and inspired.
 With well-being firmly in place as a design staple, new movements have emerged from the trends of yesterday that are being implemented in offices around the world, making people happier, healthier, and more excited than ever to walk into work each day.

 This evolving landscape of the workplace requires innovative thinking.
-Staying ahead of the curve is just as important in attracting top talent as it is keeping your existing workforce and working with thousands of major employers throughout the country, our design consultants see first hand what trends are emerging and have staying power.
-After an analysis of our elite designers covering large, small, and emerging markets throughout the US and Canada, Ambius has identified four groupings of macro and micro trends that are driving business designs today.
-As businesses begin to look at what their plans are for 2018, these dynamic trends offer different opportunities for employers, architects, and interior designers alike.
+Staying ahead of the curve is just as important in attracting top talent as it is keeping your existing workforce and working with thousands of major employers throughout the country, our design consultants see firsthand what trends are emerging and have staying power.
+After an analysis of our elite designers covering large, small, and emerging markets throughout the US and Canada, Ambius has identified four groupings of macro and micro trends that are driving office design trends today.
+As businesses continue to look at what their plans are for years to come, these dynamic trends offer different opportunities for employers, architects, and interior designers alike.

-Unconventional Work Areas: This design trend was spearheaded by the millennial generation and their preference for open spaces, collaborative work environments, and the atypical.
-When you think of an Unconventional Work Area design, imagine a living room, meditation space, or a dressed-down conference room complete with sofas, bean bag chairs, plants and greenery, yoga mats, a smattering of vibrant colors, and lots of room for activities.
+This office design trend was spearheaded by the millennial generation and their preference for open spaces, collaborative work environments, and the atypical.
+When you think of Unconventional Work Area designs, imagine a living room, meditation space, or a dressed-down conference room complete with sofas, bean bag chairs, plants and greenery, yoga mats, a smattering of vibrant colors, and lots of room for activities.
 Offices all over the world are adopting these new and unorthodox working and meeting spaces to attract young talent and make working spaces more fun and synergistic.

-Biophillically Designed: More than a trend, Biophilic design is a scientifically proven philosophy of our innate connection with nature and natural elements.
+More than just an office design trend, Biophilic design is a scientifically proven philosophy of our innate connection with nature and natural elements.
 With people living and working indoors 90% of the time, this design trend has shot to the forefront.
 While Ambius designers have been consulting our customers on this concept for years, Biophilic design has reached a tipping point where it’s now a borderline best practice for architects, building engineers, and designers.

 - and more